 Typical residential savings:

-• Additional income from excess power sales to grid
+- Additional income from excess power sales to the grid.

 Long-term Financial Benefits: